quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-upgrade-guide.md

 * **Out of the box support for Typescript**.
 Just rename electron-main.js and electron-preload.js to electron-main.ts and electron-preload.ts.
 * Support for Electron 11 and preparing out of the box support for upcoming changes in Electron 12+ (without you needing to change anything in the future).
 One of changes are that we'll be using `contextIsolation` instead of the deprecated `Node Integration`.
 * The preload script no longer has the old limitations.
 You can import other js files with a relative path because the script is now bundled and passed through Babel (so you can use the `import X from Y` syntax too).
 You can also enable linting for it.
-* You can enable linting for the main thread file too.
+* You can enable linting for the main thread and the preload script too.
 * We've removed the default electron-main.dev.js support as it seems that it's not needed anymore.
 However, you can add it back by creating it and referencing it from electron-main (it's no longer detected by Quasar CLI automatically -- because we don't need to; more on this later).

 ### The /src-electron folder